Skip to Content

 You also might want to consider the park hopper option if you are staying at one of the EPCOT-area resort hotels, which makes it convenient to go to EPCOT at night for dinner as your second park of the day.

 Even though it isn’t worth it at this time for many guests, we are happy about park hopping now being back at Disney World.
-This means we are slowly getting back to normal, one step at a time.
+This is one of the last steps to getting fully back to pre-pandemic normality for guests visiting Walt Disney World.

 The EPCOT restaurants will get a big boost now that guests coming from the Animal Kingdom, Hollywood Studios or Animal Kingdom in the morning can now visit EPCOT at dinnertime.